 Are there ads?

 Nope.
-Apple says that Apple TV+ will be ad-free and available to watch on demand.
+Apple TV+ is ad-free and available to watch on-demand.

 What's the price?

 Apple announced at its September media event that Apple TV+ yet would be priced at $4.99 per month, with a one-week free trial.
 There's also an annual $49.99 subscription that saves a bit of money over the monthly option, and subscriptions also support Family Sharing, so up to six members of a family can access content using a single subscription.

 Apple is also offering a free one-year subscription to Apple TV+ with the purchase of a new iPhone, iPad, Apple TV, iPod touch or Mac.
 Device purchases after September 10, 2019, qualify for the offer.